-Here are a few common signs of termites in your home or business that you might see (or hear):
+Here are common signs of termites you might see (or hear) in your Arizona home or business:

 Termites can damage laminate flooring and even skirting boards.
 Affected flooring may blister and sag in certain areas.
 Checking underneath the flooring may help to uncover termite activity.
 You can also check if your floor feels spongier and perhaps springs more than usual.

 Look for unexplained cracks on internal walls.
 As termites consume cellulose found in timber within walls, the visible cracks could be a sign of termite activity inside.

 Wooden ceilings, beams, architraves, and rafters in attics are at just as much risk of termite damage as wooden structures located nearer ground level.
 Look for cracks on ceilings and cornices.